Eugenia paranapanemensis

-Eugenia paranapanemensis or pitanga amarela (pi-tanga a-ma-rela) is a flowering plant species in the family Myrtaceae, first formally described in 2022 by Karinne Valdemarin et al. It is native to Southeast Brazil and can be found in the Mata Atântica rainforest of São Paulo state.
+Eugenia paranapanemensis or Pitanga-amarela is a flowering plant in the family Myrtaceae, and was first formally described in 2022 by Karinne Valdemarin et al. It is a large tree which reaches 27 meters (88.5 ft) in height, significantly taller than most species in the genus Eugenia.
+It is native to Southeast Brazil and can be found in the Mata Atântica rainforest of São Paulo state.

-Eugenia paranapanemensis resides in the plant family myrtaceae which are characterised as trees or shrubs with leaves that are spotted with translucent dots and have specific floral structures with usually many stamens.
-The genus Eugenia comprises 1219 accepted species worldwide as of February 2024, which are all woody evergreen trees and shrubs.

 Holotype botanical material can be found at the SORO Herbarium at the Federal University of São Carlos – Sorocaba campus, and duplicate material at the Herbarium Collection of the University of São Paulo.

-There are only three known E. paranapanemensis plants observed in the wild as of December 2022.
+As of December 2022, only three mature E. paranapanemensis trees have been obseerved in the wild.

+Taxonomy

+The genus Eugenia was named in honour of the Austrian general Prince Eugene of Savoy.
+The species epithet paranapanemensis refers to the city of Paranapanema in the São Paulo state, Brazil, where the type specimen was found.

+In its native range of São Paulo state, Eugenia paranapanemensis is known as pitanga-amarela, from the Portuguese word amarela 'yellow' and pitanga referring to the Brazilian cherry.

 Description

-Eugenia paranapanemensis is a large tree which can reach 27 meters (88.5 ft) in height, significantly taller than most species in the genus Eugenia.

 Leaves

-The leaves of E. paranapanemensis are between 40-75 mm in length and 17-32 mm in width and grown in evenly sized pairs arranged opposite each other along the branch.
-Each leaf is attached to the branch by a leaf stalk (petiole (botany)) that is between 5-7 mm in length and 1-1.5 mm in width and are covered in very short hairs that fall with age.
-The petiole is also grooved along its length.
+The leaves are oval, with a smooth leaf edge with no teeth or notches, with a deep green colour.
+The leaves are grow in pairs arranged opposite along the branches.
+Short hair-like growths (trichomes) may be present on young leaves, which are lost as the leaves mature.
+The leaves are between 40-75 mm in length and 17-32 mm in width.
+Each leaf is attached to the branch by a 5-7 mm long petiole that is grooved along its length.

-The leaves are oval in shape – broadest in the middle and tapering at each end – and flat.
-The leaf edge is smooth with no teeth or notches.
-The top and bottom of the leaf are wedge-shaped coming to a rounded point which may be hooked at the top.

-Eugenia paranapanemensis leaves are a uniform deep green in colour and lighter on the underside than the topside of the leaf.
-In mature leaves both sides have a smooth and papery texture, but young leaves may have very short hairs on the surface which are lost with age.

-The leaves have a single central vein that runs lengthwise down the centre of each leaf (midvein) and coming away horizontally from the midvein are 10–12 secondary or lateral veins that reach towards the leaf edge.
-The midvein and secondary veins are both raised on the underside of the leaf but only the secondary veins are raised on the topside.
+The leaves have a single central vein that runs lengthwise down the centre of each leaf called a midvein.
+Coming away horizontally from the midvein are 10–12 secondary or lateral veins that reach towards the leaf edge.
+Both the midvein and secondary veins are raised on the underside of the leaf but, only the secondary veins are raised on the topside.

 Eugenia paranapanemensis leaves also have oil glands that are slightly raised on the underside of the leaf which are between 0.06 and 0.1 mm in diameter and occur at four to six glands per mm^{2}.